-This policy applies to the educational programs and activities of the University, to conduct that takes place on the campus or on property owned or controlled by the University, at University-sponsored events, or in buildings owned or controlled by the University's recognized student organizations.
-The respondent must be a member of the University's community in order for its policies to apply.
+This policy applies to the educational programs and activities of the university, to conduct that takes place on the campus or on property owned or controlled by the university, at universitysponsored events, or in buildings owned or controlled by the university's recognized student organizations.
+The respondent must be a member of the university community in order for its policies to apply.

-This policy may also be applicable to the effects of off-campus misconduct that effectively deprives someone of access to the University's educational program.
+This policy may also be applicable to the effects of off-campus misconduct that effectively deprives someone of access to the university's educational program.

-If the respondent is unknown or is not a member of the University community, the Title IX coordinator will assist the complainant in identifying appropriate campus and local resources and support options and/or, when criminal conduct is alleged, in contacting local or campus law enforcement if the individual would like to file a police report.
+If the respondent is unknown or is not a member of the university community, the Title IX coordinator will assist the complainant in identifying appropriate campus and local resources and support options and/or, when criminal conduct is alleged, in contacting local or campus law enforcement if the individual would like to file a police report.

-Further, even when the respondent is not a member of the University's community, supportive measures, remedies and resources may be accessible to the complainant by contacting the Title IX coordinator.
+Further, even when the respondent is not a member of the university community, supportive measures, remedies and resources may be accessible to the complainant by contacting the Title IX coordinator.

-In addition, the University may take other actions as appropriate to protect the complainant against third parties, such as barring individuals from University property and/or events.
+In addition, the university may take other actions as appropriate to protect the complainant against third parties, such as barring individuals from university property and/or events.

-All vendors serving the University through third-party contracts are subject to the policies and procedures of their employers.
+All vendors serving the university through third-party contracts are subject to the policies and procedures of their employers.